Suppressing Coherent Synchrotron Radiation Effects in Chicane Bunch Compressors: Abstract

 \section{Abstract}

-The most significant advances in the accelerator-based light sources (i.e., x-ray free electron lasers) are driven by the development of bunch compression and high-brightness sources in the last several decades.
-For bunch compression, the symmetric four-dipole $C$-chicane is typically exploited since it is simple, effective, and naturally dispersion-free at all orders.
-However, the emission of the coherent synchrotron radiation (CSR), becomes a main contributing factor to transverse emittance degradation during bunch compression.
-Suppressing CSR effect is necessary otherwise the anticipative compression schemes are susceptible to beam quality degradation.
-To alleviate this difficulty, this paper reports a CSR-cancelled theoretical design for asymmetric $C$- and $S$-chicanes.
-The CSR cancelation conditions of the two chicanes are derived with the aid of the point-kick model.
-A rigorous analysis is provided to verify the proposed CSR cancelation conditions for asymmetric $C$- and $S$-chicanes, performed by the integration method and ELEGANT simulations.
-Compared to the symmetric $C$- and $S$-chicanes with identical bunch compression targets, the CSR-induced emittance growth of the asymmetric ones can be reduced by two orders of magnitude and at the order of 0.1\%.
-The demonstration of this novel discovery opens the door for the chicane bunch compressors to meet the ever-increasing demands of future accelerator applications, particularly important in the field of x-ray free electron lasers.
+The most significant advances in the accelerator-based light sources (i.e., x-ray free electron lasers) are driven by the production of the high final peak current in the last several decades.
+As a prerequisite to attain the proposed high brightness, the symmetric C-chicane bunch compressor is typically exploited due to its simplicity, efficiency, and natural dispersion-free feature at all orders.
+However, during bunch compression for a high peak current requirement, a main contributing factor to the transverse emittance degradation is the emission of the coherent synchrotron radiation (CSR).
+Suppressing this effect is necessary to preserve the beam phase-space quality.
+To this end, this paper presents an analysis of one-dimensional CSR point-kick and derives the cancellation conditions in terms of compression factor.
+The CSR cancelation conditions indicate an asymmetric geometric design.
+We demonstrate concrete schemes for asymmetric C- and S-chicanes, and verify the CSR cancelation conditions using integration methods and ELEGANT simulations.
+Furthermore, the proposed asymmetric C- and S-chicanes can drastically suppress the emittance growth compared with the symmetric ones with identical bunch compression goals.